-The AE exam consists of 150 multiple-choice and video case questions covering the anatomy, physiology, and sonographic evaluation techniques of the heart.
+The AE exam consists of 150 multiple-choice and advanced questions covering the anatomy, physiology, and sonographic evaluation techniques of the heart.
 Examinees are given three hours to complete the test.
 Exam takers must successfully pass both the Adult Echocardiography specialty and Sonography Principles & Instrumentation (SPI) exams within five years of one another to earn their Registered Diagnostic Cardiac Sonographer (RDCS) credential.
 The two exams can be taken in any order.

 Once their application is approved, examinees must pay exam or renewal fees, and sign up to take the exam at a local test center.
 The ARDMS provides comprehensive guidelines for the application, registration, and scheduling process, including checklists to ensure that each step is completed appropriately.

 After completing the Adult Echocardiography specialty exam, examinees will have immediate online access to their test results.
 The test is scored on a scale from 300 to 700; a score of 555 or above is a passing grade.
 Candidates who do not pass the exam must wait a minimum of 72 hours to reapply and 60 days to retest.